 MathCEP is dedicated to educational outreach.
 Its mission is to develop educational materials and programs for mathematics students and instructors at all levels.
-We interact with the broader mathematical community through enrichment and outreach programs for student, professional development for teachers, and the development of educational materials, curriculum and technology.
+We interact with the broader mathematical community through enrichment and outreach programs for students, professional development for teachers, and the development of educational materials, curriculum and technology.

 Saturday Enrichment Programs